 Then came RE7 with a first-person camera and less combat than the previous titles.

 All in all, fans have both criticized and praised many of the series’ entries.
-In the following list, I will begin with what I consider to be the worst entry of the main series (I will include RE0 as it serves as a prequel to the first game), then move up to the best.
+In the following list, I will begin with what I consider to be the worst entry of the main series (I will include RE0 as it serves as a prequel to the first game, as well as Code Veronica), then move up to the best.

 Just to be clear, this is my personal opinion.
 Feel free to express your own views on the comment section, but as always, be civil.

 I don’t think anyone will disagree with me here.
 When I first started Leon’s chapter I had some hope that it will actually be a very good RE game, with original zombies’ return and stuff, but I soon realized, I was wrong.

 The game was so action-oriented that it could possibly be an Uncharted game with monsters.
 Explosions everywhere, pew-pew, more pew-pew and non-existent horror.

 Story wise it was just average.
 Even if we saw the return of Sherry Birkin, Leon, Chris and Ada, nothing could keep me focused and interested.
 Add the problematic mechanics of the game and you have the worst entry in the main series of Resident Evil.